t3mpx/CRTE/06 - Cross Domain Attacks/04 - Child To Forest - Trust Key.md

 # Methodology
 >1.
-Dump the trust key of the child domain.
+Dump the trust key of the child domain (Credentials -> Hash NTLM).
 >2.
 Forge an inter-forest ticket.
 >3.
 Inject the ticket.